 Julie M Rokic began learning the piano accordion and piano aged five, and flute aged 10.
-On all three instruments throughout her childhood and teenaged years, Julie relentlessly excelled in pedagogical Australian Music Examinations Board (AMEB) and Trinity College London examinations, simultaneously winning innumerable annual sections in perpetual North Queensland Eisteddfods from the ages of six – 17 (twice awarded Mackay Eisteddfod Grand Pianoforte Champion – an aggregate award.)
+On all three instruments throughout her childhood and teenaged years, Julie relentlessly excelled in pedagogical Australian Music Examinations Board (AMEB) and Trinity College London examinations, simultaneously winning innumerable sections in annual Central / North Queensland Eisteddfods from the ages of six – 17 (twice awarded Mackay Eisteddfod Grand Pianoforte Champion – an aggregate award.)
 These achievements brought Julie to the attention of Queensland Conservatorium Griffith University (Mackay Campus), where she was inducted into the Program for Musically-Gifted School Students, going on to be named the inaugural recipient of the Pansy Wood Memorial Piano Scholarship.
-Hereafter, Julie began to participate in Queensland Conservatorium Griffith University Competitions, the two consecutive years she entered as a school student dominating nominated sections.
+Hereafter, Julie began to participate in Queensland Conservatorium Griffith University Competitions, the two consecutive years she entered as a senior school student dominating nominated sections.
 Subsequently, Julie was awarded the Queensland Conservatorium Griffith University Prize for a Musically-Gifted School Student, the accolade presented to Julie at a ceremony by Her Royal Highness The Duchess of Kent.
-Due to these accomplishments, Julie was nominated for and received an Outstanding Achievement Award in the Arts Section of Channel Nine’s Young Achiever Awards (Queensland.)
+Due to these accomplishments, Julie was nominated for / received an Outstanding Achievement Award in the Arts Section of Channel Nine’s Young Achiever Awards (Queensland.)
 As a result of this promising start, Julie decided to further her music education at tertiary level.

-Throughout the course of seven years’ study, Julie gained three tertiary degrees: a Bachelor of Music (Flute / Piano) from Queensland Conservatorium Griffith University (Brisbane Campus;) and from the University of Queensland (St Lucia Campus:) a Postgraduate Diploma in Education (Secondary Teaching: Classroom Music / Instrumental Music) and a Master of Music Studies (Kodaly Pedagogy and Methodology / Conducting.)
-During these seven years, Julie focused conscientiously on gaining her degrees, concurrently establishing herself as a Private Music Teacher, performing as the Flautist in a chamber music group at weddings and functions, plus commencing work as a part- then full-time Classroom Music Teacher / Official Piano Accompanist at St Joseph’s College, Gregory Terrace, Spring Hill (also teaching the subject Music Extension: Performance to year 12 students of All Hallows’ School, Brisbane City.)
+Throughout the course of seven years’ study, Julie gained three tertiary degrees: a Bachelor of Music (Flute / Piano) from Queensland Conservatorium Griffith University (Brisbane Campus;) and from the University of Queensland (St Lucia Campus:) a Postgraduate Diploma in Education (Secondary Teaching: Classroom Music / Instrumental Music;) and a Master of Music Studies (Kodaly Pedagogy and Methodology / Conducting.)
+During these seven years, Julie focused conscientiously on gaining her degrees and concurrently, established parallel roles until university-qualified: Private Music Teacher (piano / flute / theory;) Flautist in a chamber music group at weddings and functions; then a part- / full-time Classroom Music Teacher / Official Piano Accompanist at St Joseph’s College, Gregory Terrace, Spring Hill (also teaching the subject Music Extension: Performance to year 12 students of All Hallows’ School, Brisbane City.)